maxnatamo/maxnatamo/src/content/blog/self-hosting-mailserver.md

 title: 📨 Set up your own Mailserver in 2022
 description: Dive into setting up DNS for a self-hosted mail server.
 publishDate: 'Mar 26 2022'
-thumbnail: "/thumbs/mailserver.webp"
-thumbnailAlt: 'Icon of the Mail app on an iPad'
 ---

 > **Update from March 3rd, 2024**